alex-kas/nec_terrain/fastroot.md

 ```
 chmod 755 adbtestgpt.sh
 ```
 Now boot your phone normally, into its canonical stock boot configuration.
 Connect usb cable.
 In linux **NO** driver needed.
-Driver (working in win7pro_x64) and `adb.exe` can be found in `system/` folder in this repository, file `adbfb.tar.gz`.
+For windows, driver (working in win7pro_x64) and `adb.exe` can be found in `system/` folder in this repository, file `adbfb.tar.gz`.
+Also 'USB debugging' must be turned on in the phone.

 Start `adb` daemon for exmaple by
 ```
 sudo adb devices
 (adb start-server [for windows])
 ```
-and run the script
+and run the script (you should be inside the folder where you have just downloaded the stuff)
 ```
 ./adbtestgpt.sh
 (adbtestgpt.bat [for windows])